 - infliximab-dyyb (Inflectra) and infliximab-abda (Renflexis), which are biosimilar to Remicade

-Before the FDA approves a biosimilar for use, the manufacturer must show that it is nearly identical to the original biologic at a molecular level.
+Before the FDA approves a biosimilar, the manufacturer must show that it is nearly identical to the original biologic at a molecular level.

-The manufacturer must also show that it has comparable efficacy and safety when treating one of the conditions that the original biologic been approved to treat.
+The manufacturer must also show that it has comparable efficacy and safety when treating one of the conditions that the original biologic has the approval to treat.

-If the biosimilar meets those criteria, the FDA will approve its use as a treatment for every condition that the original biologic has received approval to treat.
+If the biosimilar meets those criteria, the FDA will approve its use for every condition the original biologic has approval to treat.

-This means that biosimilars are approved treatments for a range of conditions, even when no studies have investigated some of these applications.
+This means biosimilars are approved treatments for various conditions, even when no studies have investigated some of these applications.
 As a result, some rheumatologists are wary about prescribing them.

 “That scares many rheumatologists because we do not know whether it is going to be efficacious or not in the scenarios where it has not been tested,” Dr. Shailendra Singh — the Rheumatology Medical Director of White River Medical Center, who works at the center’s specialized clinic in Batesville, AR — told MNT.

 However, other rheumatologists are more comfortable prescribing FDA-approved biosimilars.